Avocado Toast With Caramelized Sweet Onion, Grape Tomatoes, Fresh Garden Chives and Chive Blossoms | Made by Meaghan Moineau

 Instructions:

-2. **Prepare the Chicken:** Place each chicken breast between two slices of wax paper.
-Using a rolling pin or meat mallet, gently pound until they are about a quarter of an inch thick.
+1. Preparation: Pre-heat your oven to 350°F (about 176°C).
+Place the chicken breasts between two slices of wax paper and flatten them with a rolling pin or meat mallet until they are about a quarter of an inch thick.

-3. **Assemble the Rolls:** On each flattened chicken breast, place a slice of ham and a slice of cheddar cheese.
-Roll the chicken as tightly as you can, securing with toothpicks or small skewers if necessary.
+2. Assembly: Lay a slice of ham and a slice of cheddar cheese on each chicken breast.
+Roll the chicken breast as tightly as possible, securing with toothpicks or small skewers if necessary.

-4. **Set Up Your Stations:** Beat an egg in a shallow baking dish.
-Prepare two more stations: one with flour and another with a mix of breadcrumbs, dried marjoram, parsley, and rosemary.
+3. Breading Stations: Beat the egg in a shallow baking dish.
+Prepare two additional "stations" using foil or other dishes: one for the flour and another for the mixture of dried herbs and breadcrumbs.

-5. **Coat the Chicken:** First, coat the chicken rolls in flour, then dip them into the egg mixture.
-Finally, press them into the breadcrumb and herb mixture until thoroughly covered.
+4. Coating: Coat the rolled chicken breasts in flour, then dip them into the egg mixture.
+Finally, press them into the mixture of dried herbs and breadcrumbs until they are completely covered on all sides.

 Read more about Appetizers